Net-ng/kansha/doc/configuration.rst

 You can choose one out of two search backends for the moment: SQLite or ElasticSearch.
 They both work independently from the database you chose to store your data in.

-The SQLite backend is quite capable and should be enough for most sites.
+The SQLite backend is quite fast and capable but is only able to do prefix searches.
 More demanding sites may require ElasticSearch, or you may already have a running cluster on your network.
-Do some benchmarks before you choose, you may be surprised.

 SQLite backend
 ^^^^^^^^^^^^^^